NextOnRails/next-on-rails/README.md

 - Built-in CSS and Sass support for easy styling.
 - Hot module replacement for faster development iterations.
 - Static site generation for blazing fast websites.
-- CDN hosted for better speed, security, scalability and value.
+- CDN hosted for better speed, security, scalability and value for money.
 - Serverless edge functions.

 ### Ruby on Rails - Backend